rgglez/music-keyboard/README.md

 And of course, you will need Turbo Pascal 5.5 or higher.

 You can play with the PC keyboard too.
-You may need to configure the keyboard with the DOS command KEYB SP,437, since it's intended to be used with a BTC5349-style keyboard, when used in "manual mode".
+You may need to configure the keyboard with the DOS command KEYB SP,437, since it's intended to be used with a BTC5349-style keyboard, when used in this "manual mode".

 ## License